The Lord of the Rings: Return to Moria™ on Steam - User reviews, Price & Information

 The only survival crafting game set in the Fourth Age of Middle-earth™.
 Embark on an epic journey to reclaim the Dwarven homeland of Moria, and explore, craft, and build in procedurally generated worlds.
 Play as a solo adventurer, or join friends in co-op gameplay for up to 8 players.

-The Lord of the Rings: Return to Moria™ is a open world survival craft, dwarf and base-building game developed by Free Range Games and published by North Beach Games.
+The Lord of the Rings: Return to Moria™ is a open world survival craft, base-building and dwarf game developed by Free Range Games and published by North Beach Games.

 Released on August 27th 2024 is available only on Windows in 9 languages: English, French, Italian, German, Spanish - Spain, Japanese, Korean, Portuguese - Brazil and Simplified Chinese.